 Yves Saint Laurent’s current success can be attributed in part to diversification, from ready-to-wear to leather goods, shoes, eyewear and more.

-To promote the brand’s millennial male fragrance ‘Y’, Yves Saint Laurent Beauty embraced a more authenticity-focused philosophy, working with a carefully chosen group of quirky male influencers – each with their own unique style and personality – upping the brand’s ‘cool’ credentials and edge.
+To promote the brand’s millennial male fragrance ‘Y’, Yves Saint Laurent Beauty embraced a more authenticity-focused philosophy, working with a carefully chosen group of quirky male influencers – each with their unique style and personality – upping the brand’s ‘cool’ credentials and edge.

 The result?
 A whopping 70% follower growth and close to 30,000 social media mentions.

-Most popular terms associated with Yves Saint Laurent online
+Most popular Yves Saint Laurent items online

 When searching for Yves Saint Laurent online, people most often looked for the following products: